-A nonprofit organization (NPO) is an organization that has no owners and which uses its net income to help it achieve the aims for which it was established.
-All surplus net income has to be kept within the organization and is not paid out as dividends or distributions.
+A nonprofit organization (NPO) is an organization that has no owners and which uses its net income to help it achieve its established aims.
+The organization retains all surplus net income and does not pay out dividends or distributions.
+Such an organization produces nonprofit financial statements.

 The principles of double entry bookkeeping used by a nonprofit organization are the same as those used by any other for-profit business, except that the format of the financial statements changes.